PraweenSoni/Chess/README.md

 ## Bugs -
   -  when first player create room then opponent name will not update to waiting.

-## Upcoming Features
+## Upcoming Features (Priority top to bottom) :
+  - click to move for mobile users
+  - game data update to users database to update profile information
-  - recents 5 game show data (with date and time)
+  - recents 5 game show data (with date and time).
   - spectoter only send Emoji to players if permissible & like there profile.
   - if any player leave the game then spectoter give chance to join current game or challenge new game.
   - watch game (Public, private, also password protected),
   - add challenge button then player can challenge to each other.
-  - also users have horner score (like FF), if players leave match without completing it then it will banned for few hours or days
+  - users have horner score (like FF), if players leave match without completing it then it will banned for few hours or days

-## Planned :-
-  - auto join using default function++ implement this
-  - click to move for mobile users
-  - also log data of last 5 matchs (win/loss)
   - setting > dark mode, board style selection
   - routes :
-    Create > room/:id,
+    Create > room/:id for visitor join
-    profile/:id // completed

  #### 1. Clone the repo
   ```sh